mpetac/AIM/README.md

 * GSL (recommended version 2.4 or later)
 * cmake version 2.6 or later
 * pybind11 version 2.5 or later (optional, needed for compiling the Python wrapper)
+* Cpputest (optional, needed for compiling the Unit tests)
 * doxygen (optional, needed for automatic generation of the documentation)

 After cloning the repository you can build the project into subfolder "build":